dahall/Vanara/PInvoke/Shared/AssemblyReport.md

 ### Structures
 Struct | Description
 ---- | ----
+COLORREF | The COLORREF value is used to specify an RGB color in the form <c>0x00bbggrr</c>.
 HRESULT | Formal replacement for the Windows HRESULT definition.
 In windows.h, it is a defined UINT value.
 For .NET, this class strongly types the value.
 LOGFONT | The LOGFONT structure defines the attributes of a font.
 MSG | Contains message information from a thread's message queue.